What are the aims of this leaflet?

 What is the Pregnancy Prevention Programme?

-All women considered to be able to conceive should be entered into the Pregnancy Prevention Programme whilst taking their course of isotretinoin, in order to minimise the risk of pregnancy.
+All women with child-bearing potential should be entered into the Pregnancy Prevention Programme whilst taking their course of isotretinoin, in order to minimise the risk of pregnancy.
+There are rules that the government body, the Medicines and Healthcare products Regulatory Agency, has produced which doctors and pharmacists must follow:

-- Contraceptive pills are considered to be effective.
+- Combined contraceptive pills are considered to be effective.
 Certain antibiotics (e.g. amoxicillin) and herbal products (e.g. St John’s Wort) can interfere with hormonal contraceptives (‘The Pill’) making them less effective.

 - You will be given your first prescription for isotretinoin after having a negative pregnancy test at the clinic.